 Ridley Scott’s Blade Runner is widely regarded as a visual masterpiece.
 It’s also quite a moody piece that questions morality and humanity throughout.
 These are interesting ideas to fold into an interactive adventure, in addition to the fantastic visual style of the film, but unfortunately they don’t all make it in quite the way that Westwood intended.

 The plot of Blade Runner is the stuff of classic sci-fi.
 Humans have created intergalactic slave laborers named “Replicants” – artificial organic robots that look exactly like everyone else, and just happen to be stronger, more agile, and potentially more intelligent than their creators.
 As a failsafe, they are built with a four-year lifespan.
 The Replicants, though created to be in their twenties, are not as developed emotionally and empathetically – a fact which, other than autopsy, is their only real method of detection.
 After a few violent space-mutinies, Replicants are deemed dangerous and illegal on Earth.
-Special detectives called Blade Runners (which means nothing except to sound cool) are tasked with finding and eliminating any such deadly robot rogues hiding on Earth.
+Special detectives called Blade Runners (which means nothing but sounds cool) are tasked with finding and eliminating any such deadly robot rogues hiding on Earth.
 But are they really dangerous?
 Is it government-sanctioned murder?
 Is wanting to live a crime?
-Will you even care?
+Will you care?

 You play as McCoy, a rookie Blade Runner who gets his first case in the opening moments of the game.
 A senseless animal murder case is pinned on Replicants (who else would have such disregard for life?) and you’re left with a few clues to point you on your way.
 From there, you’ll wind around the dystopian cityscape of a near-future Los Angeles, looking for info and looking for Reps.
 The game also plays parallel to the events in the film, often a little too parallel (more on that later), which allows you to visit locations and characters from the film.
 You can even spot Harry Ford off in the distance performing his own investigation from a scene in the movie.